Libertarian conservatism: History

 Hans-Hermann Hoppe is a libertarian conservative, whose belief in rights of property owners to establish private covenant communities, from which homosexuals and political dissidents may be "physically removed", has been strongly criticized.
 Hoppe also garnered controversy due to his support for restrictive limits on immigration which critics argue is at odds with libertarianism.
 In Democracy: The God That Failed, first published in 2001, Hoppe argued that "libertarians must be conservatives".
 Hoppe acknowledged "the importance, under clearly stated circumstances, of discriminating against communists, democrats, and habitual advocates of alternative, non-family centered lifestyles, including homosexuals".
 In contrast to Walter Block, Hoppe argued that libertarianism need not be seen as requiring open borders and attributed "open border enthusiasm" to "egalitarianism".
 While defending "market anarchy" in preference to both, Hoppe has argued for the superiority of monarchy to democracy, maintaining that monarchs are likely to be better stewards of the territory they claim to own than democratic politicians, whose time horizons may be shorter.

 Notable people

-Richard Epstein, Milton Friedman, Friedrich Hayek, Ludwig von Mises, Albert Jay Nock, Richard Posner, Peter Schiff, Thomas Sowell, David Stockman, Dennis Miller, Peter Thiel, Jack Kemp, and Walter E. Williams have been described as libertarian conservatives.
+Richard Epstein, Milton Friedman, Friedrich Hayek, Ludwig von Mises, Albert Jay Nock, Richard Posner, Peter Schiff, Thomas Sowell, Thomas Massie, David Stockman, Dennis Miller, Peter Thiel, Jack Kemp and Walter E. Williams have been described as libertarian conservatives.
 Former Congressman Ron Paul and his son Senator Rand Paul have been described as combining conservative and libertarian small government ideas and showing how the Constitution of the United States defends the individual and most libertarian views.
 Barry Goldwater who furthered conservatism in America was a libertarian conservative.
 Javier Milei, the current President of Argentina, has also been referred to as a libertarian conservative.

 Filmmaker and producer Ivan Reitman, described his political views as "conservative-slash-libertarian".